serverless/blog/posts/2017-11-01-serverless-v1.24.0.md

 Today we're proud to announce Serverless Framework v1.24.

-v1.24 is a special release—it's the first one which was entirely run by our recently-onboarded Serverless Framework v1 Maintainers!
+v1.24 is a special release—it's the first one which was entirely run by our recently-onboarded Serverless Framework v1 maintainers!

 ## Meet our Serverless Framework maintainers